scottdware/go-panos/README.md

 ##### Address Groups

 The `CreateStaticGroup()` function creates a static address group, and takes the following parameters: `name`, `members`, `description`.
-When creating an address group on Panorama, you must specify the `device-group` to create the object in as the last/4th parameter.
+When creating an address group on Panorama, you must specify the `device-group` to create the object in as the last parameter.

 > Note: `members` is a string slice (`[]string`) of available addresss objects on the device.